 Marlene is the director of the Colorado and the Greater Philly Christian Writers Conferences and the publisher/editor of Ampelos Press, a small subsidy house that helps Christians self-publish affordably yet professionally.
 She has over 1,000 sales to Christian periodicals and is the author of five books including Write His Answer - A Bible Study for Christian Writers (in print for 25 years).
 She is also the compiler/editor of four books.

 Editorial Needs – Ampelos Press publishes only one or two titles a year.
 I am especially interested in helping authors self-publish books about missions and the needs of children such as The Place of the Mourning Doves - Reaching Out to Romanian Orphans and Benard's Vision - The Quest of a Kenyan Pastor.
+I will also consider issues fiction.

 President & CEO